vincentt02/tictactoe/README.md

-tictactoe game made using HTML, CSS, and JavaScript. <br /> There is a version in the bot-version branch available https://vincentt02.github.io/tictactoe/ <br/> where you play against a computer.
+tictactoe game made using HTML, CSS, and JavaScript. <br /> There is a version in the bot-version branch available here https://vincentt02.github.io/tictactoe/ <br/> where you play against a computer.